80s CARTOONS IN HELL

 My first Transformer, Brawn, whom I snuck into the theater with me, witnessed his own onscreen death and that of most of the rest of the Autobots in the very beginning.

-I was so traumatized I left Brawn in that theater where he had been sitting in the seat next to mine.
+I was so traumatized I just left Brawn in that theater where he had been sitting in next to me.
 He had let me down.

 And in this carnage, we were given Rodimus Prime, the new (toy) leader of the Autobots.
 Rodimus had the stink of adult thinktank produced hero.